cappypopp/wordpress-docker-bedrock-impetus-starter/README.md

     to docker
 - 🔒 YOU MUST Generate your WordPress authentication keys and salts here: https://roots.io/salts.html and put them in the .env file!
+- YOU MUST set your .env file up - everything in the project uses/depends upon it, except for:
+  - .vscode/launch.json: you need to hard-code your xdebug port number to match what it is in .env

 ## Overview

 1. **Local Development Setup:**

 - Make sure Docker is running (since you're using Docker)
-- Run docker-compose up -d (or `make up`) to start your containers
+- Run `make fresh-start`.
+This will:
+  - shut down any running Docker containers for this project
+  - prune and clean up docker
+  - rebuild docker images
+  - start docker images
+  - run composer/npm install steps in the images
+  - wait for Wordpress to initialize
+  - run initial setup of WordPress using .env variables (so you don't have to set up WordPress each time)
+  - run npm run dev to start vite server for hot reloading
-- Access your site at http://localhost:8443 (or whatever port you've configured)
+- Access your site at http://localhost:8443 (or whatever port you've configured in WP_HTTPS_PORT in your .env file)

 2. **Theme Development (Sage):**